This is part four of this story, adapted from an on-going

 Syrus patted his shoulder awkwardly but said nothing.
 He resumed packing.

-Toorkman and Gormin fell to arguing on the road back to the travellers' rest.
+Toorkmeyn and Gormin fell to arguing on the road back to the travellers' rest.

-"All I wanted was their fingers," explained Toorkman, oh-so-reasonably.
+"All I wanted was their fingers," explained Toorkmeyn, oh-so-reasonably.
 He was walking behind the aneen, his bound wrists joined to its saddle by a length of synthrope, just long enough that the aneen wouldn't step on him.
 "Is it my fault they were unwilling to part with them?"

 Gormin was walking beside him, unwilling to let him out of sight.
 "I am not arguing with the likes of you.
 Save your warped rationalizations for the judge."

-Toorkman twisted awkwardly to address Syrus, who had rear-guard duty as usual.
+Toorkmeyn twisted awkwardly to address Syrus, who had rear-guard duty as usual.
 "Your leader calls me warped and a killer who must face justice.
 But back there I saw the body of my companion Besc, shot in the back.
 Will the honourable person who did that face justice with me?"

 Syrus wondered if someone had told.
 It didn't matter.
 "Slowed down, trying for leg.
 Missed leg.
 Served justice."